 The yellow (there is also red) blood lye salt (also yellow potassium, potassium ferrocyanide, potassium hexacyanoferrate or potassium hexacyanidoferrate) is a complex potassium-iron compound and is used in viticulture in the so-called blue fining used.
-It reacts with copper, though iron is present and binds both to an insoluble, blue substance that settles to the ground.
-Since it can also form hydrogen cyanide, the use is subject to approval.
-By means of a test solution in a small quantity of wine (10 ml) it can be determined in a "pretreatment on iron" whether before bottling a blue tint is required.
-The determination of the then possibly actually required blood lye salt requirement may only be carried out by authorized persons.
-Incorrect use may cause the wine error bitter almonds arise.
+It reacts with copper, though iron is present and binds both to an insoluble, blue substance that settles on the ground.
+Since hydrocyanic acid can also form, the use is subject to approval.
+Using a test solution in a small amount of wine (10 ml), a “pre-test on iron” can be used to determine whether before the bottling a blue enhancement is required.
+The determination of the blood lye salt requirement which may then actually be required may only be carried out by authorized persons.
+Improper use can lead to wine defects bitter almonds arise.